Key takeaways

 - Be a resident of the U.S. or its territories

-Like many copay card programs, there can be limits to how much you can save per month and per year.
-For 2025, the maximum amount you can save is $2,500, which can be helpful for the first few months of taking your medication.
+Like many manufacturer programs, there are limits on how much you can save per month and per year.
+For 2026, the maximum amount you can save is $2,500, which can be helpful for the first few months of taking your medication.

 Amgen offers patient assistance for people who are uninsured and meet specific income requirements.
-The program is administered through the Amgen Safety Net Foundation, and it can help people get a year’s supply of Repatha for free.
+The Amgen Safety Net Foundation administers the program and can help people get Repatha for free.
 To be eligible, patients taking Repatha must:

 - Have lived in the United States or its territories for six months or more